Search turns to recovery for American woman whose husband says she fell overboard in Bahamas, officials say

 Without the key, the boat lost power shortly after and Hooker had to paddle the boat to shore, police said.

-Hooker drifted four miles towards Marsh Harbour, Abaco.
+Hooker drifted four miles toward Marsh Harbour, Abaco.
 “Mr. Hooker then tried to row but the winds were 18-22 kts and (he) could not make headway,” Cook said.

 When he reached land, he beached the dinghy and made his way through the bush to the Marsh Harbour Boat Yards and called police, Hope Town Volunteer Fire and Rescue said.